 Improvements to Illinois Solar for All Implementation

-Addresses concerns with existing Solar for All implementation by creating a separate multi-family housing sub-program and empowering the Program Administrator to help find and qualify potential Solar for All customers.
+Addresses concerns with existing program implementation by creating a separate multi-family housing sub- program and by empowering the Program Administrator to help find and qualify Solar for All customers.

-Builds critically important connections between existing low-income energy efficiency programs, deferred maintenance remediation initiatives, and the Solar for All program.
-This will help improve wrap-around services that combine multiple programs.
+Builds important connections between existing low-income energy efficiency programs, deferred maintenance remediation initiatives, and the Solar for All program to provide wrap-around services to customers.

-Directs the IPA to create Illinois Solar for All sub-programs that prioritize projects that are majority-owned by low-income residents and that build a path to renewable energy system ownership for low-income renters and homeowners.
+Directs the IPA to prioritize projects that build a path to renewable energy system ownership for low-income renters and homeowners.

-Creates a carve-out of community solar funding for projects that have deeply rooted community involvement and ownership.
+Changes Illinois’ community solar program to preference projects that have deeply-rooted community involvement and ownership.

 How is it paid for?